bioinfo-pf-curie/mpiSORT/README.txt

 Input Data:
 ----------

 A SAM file produced by an aligner (BWA, Bowtie) and compliant with the SAM format.
-The reads should be paired.
+The reads must be paired.

 Output:
 -------